These incredible fudgy black bean brownies are made without flour. Chocolatey, satisfying, full of goodness, gluten free and suitable for vegans.

 - 100 g vegan chocolate chips

-Next make your flax eggs.
-Mix 2 tbsp ground flax seeds with 4 tbsp water and set aside to thicken.
+- Next make your flax eggs.
+Mix 2 tablespoons ground flax seeds with 4 tablespoon water and set aside to thicken.

-Add the flax eggs, 75g cocoa powder, 3 tbsp melted coconut oil, 3 tbsp maple syrup, 1 tsp vanilla extract and 2 tsp baking powder to the black bean mixture and pulse until well combined.
+- Add the flax eggs, 75g cocoa powder, 3 tablespoons melted coconut oil, 3 tablespoons maple syrup, 1 teaspoon vanilla extract and 2 teaspoons baking powder to the black bean mixture and pulse until well combined.